information

 14B.110.140 Appeals.

-1. A. The filing of a notice of appeal to the Code Hearings Officer, as set out in Chapter 22.10 of this Code, of revocation or suspension of a permit, or of any civil penalty imposed by the Director under this Chapter, or of any seizure of an amusement device for destruction, shall stay the effective date of the action until the appeal is determined by the Code Hearings Officer.
+1. A. The filing of a notice of appeal to the Code Hearings Officer, as set out in Chapter 22.10 of this Code, of revocation or suspension of a permit, or of any civil penalty imposed by the City Administrator under this Chapter, or of any seizure of an amusement device for destruction, stays the effective date of the action until the appeal is determined by the Code Hearings Officer.

-2. B. The notice of appeal shall be in writing.
-The notice shall state the name and address of the appellant to which all required notices may be mailed.
-The notice shall also indicate the reasons why the appealed action was wrong and what the correct determination should be.
+2. B. The notice of appeal must be in writing.
+The notice must state the name and address of the appellant to which all required notices may be mailed.
+The notice must also indicate the reasons why the appealed action was wrong and what the correct determination should be.